Reinforcement Learning Control of Quantum Error Correction: RL steering of control policy

-To study this tradeoff, we conducted numerical simulations of real-time steering of the distance-3 surface code subject to sinusoidal parameter drift at different frequencies, see Fig.~\ref{fig5}(a) and Supp.~Mat.~V A. We count the total number of error detection events generated in a $1.8\times 10^9$-cycle window of QEC, and normalize it so that level 1 corresponds to performance of the optimal policy (known in the simulation), and level 0 corresponds to the performance of a fixed policy (optimal at $t=0$).
+To study this tradeoff, we conducted numerical simulations of real-time steering of the distance-3 surface code subject to sinusoidal parameter drift at different frequencies, see Fig.~\ref{fig5}(a) and Supp.~Mat.~VI~A. We count the total number of error detection events generated in a $1.8\times 10^9$-cycle window of QEC, and normalize it so that level 1 corresponds to performance of the optimal policy (known in the simulation), and level 0 corresponds to the performance of a fixed policy (optimal at $t=0$).
 We control the exploration-exploitation tradeoff by changing the amount of entropy regularization \cite{haarnoja2018soft} in our RL algorithm.
 Our findings indicate that there is a critical drift frequency, about $1/150$ epochs, below which the system becomes real-time steerable: the performance with exploration noise is better than the performance of a fixed policy.
 This critical frequency is consistent with the response time of the learning algorithm observed in experiment, see Fig.~\ref{fig4}(b).
 When drift is too fast, the real-time steering is not able to keep up -- such drift must be mitigated at the hardware level.
+In particular, correlated drift caused by rare high-energy particle impacts in superconducting devices \cite{google2023suppressing, acharya2024quantum} typically equilibrates on a much shorter time scale and is not real-time steerable in our current implementation.
 In contrast, at low drift frequencies, the exploration and exploitation can be successfully balanced to closely approach the performance of the optimal policy at all times.

 Thus, our simulations establish that RL is able to effectively utilize the information concealed in the error detection events to calibrate the system while continuing the logical computation.
 This ability offers a significant advantage over approaches based on the synthesis of traditional calibration and code deformation \cite{fang2024caliscalpel}, since RL steering does not introduce any resource overhead.